 How to Use Narcan

 Due to heroin’s hold on the mind and body, medically monitored detox is a necessary first step in treating heroin addiction.
 As the body rids itself of toxic substances, severe cravings and withdrawals can occur.
 Detoxing under the supervision of a health professional helps to prevent relapses and increases the individual’s comfort during the detox process.
 In many cases, doctors can prescribe medications to help manage withdrawal symptoms.
 These approved medications work through the same opioid receptors in the brain that heroin attaches to, but are safer and allow individuals to focus on addressing the psychological components of their substance use disorder.
 Withdrawal symptoms may include:

 - Nausea and vomiting

+After quitting, the body will go through a number of readjustments, such as the brain balancing out endorphins and dopamine levels.
 While detox helps to address the physical impact that addiction has had on the body, individuals who complete detox should participate in drug counseling through either inpatient (residential), outpatient, or medication-assisted treatment.
-Rehabilitation programs help individuals to further understand their addiction, relearn healthy behaviors, and gain relapse prevention tools.
+Rehabilitation programs help individuals to further understand their addiction, relearn healthy behaviors, and gain recovery maintenance (“relapse prevention”) tools.